-The TSF shall perform public key computation25 in accordance with the specified cryptographic algorithm RSA26 and cryptographic key sizes 512 bits to 4096 bits27 that meet the following: PKCS #1, v2.228.
+The TSF shall perform public key computation in FCS\COP.1.1/RSA\PubExp accordance with the specified cryptographic algorithm R SA and cryptographic key sizes 512 bits to 4096 bits that meet the following: PKCS #1. v2.2.

-- (1) The security functionality is resistant against side channel analysis and other attacks described in [52].
-To fend off attackers with high attack potential an adequate key length must be used (references can be found in national and international documents and standards). - (2) The computation will result in the generation of a public RSA key from the private key (in CRT format).
+(1) The security functionality is resistant against side channel analysis and other attacks described in [50].
+To fend off attackers with high attack potential an adequate key length must be used (references can be found in national and international documents and standards).

+(2) The computation will result in the generation of a public RSA key from the private key (in CRT format).
 As this key is implied by the private key, this is not true key generation, and, to prevent duplication in this ST, this has not been included as a separate FCS CKM.1 SFR.

-attributes or FDP ITC.2 Import of user data with security attributes, or FCS CKM.1 Cryptographic key generation], FCS CKM.4 Cryptographic key destruction.
+Dependencies: [FDP ITC.1 Import of user data without security attributes or FDP ITC.2 Import of user data with security attributes, or FCS CKM.1 Cryptographic key generation], FCS CKM.4 Cryptographic key destruction.

-FCS COP.1/ECDSA Hierarchical to: FCS_COP.1.1/ECDSA Cryptographic operation No other components.
+FCS\COP.1/ECDSA Cryptographic operation Hierarchical to: No other components.